Streaming¶

 a, b = b, a + b

-Dispatching this function returns something you can iterate over immediately — results arrive as the remote function produces them, not after it finishes:
+Dispatching this function returns a Streaming computation that produces an iterator — results arrive as the remote function yields them, not after it finishes:

 Under the hood, the worker detects that the function is a generator and creates a Casty stream_producer actor.
 As the generator yields values, they're pushed into the stream with backpressure — if the client consumes slowly, the producer pauses.
 On the client side, the stream is wrapped in a synchronous iterator (_SyncSource) that bridges the async Casty protocol to Python's __iter__/__next__.
 The SSH tunnel carries the stream elements as individual messages, so each value crosses the network as soon as it's produced.